-- For a disk-level backup only disks and volumes. - For a file-level backup nothing.
+- For a disk-level backup only disks and volumes. - For a file-level backup nothing. - For an Exchange database-level backup only databases or storage groups and mailboxes. - For an Exchange mailbox-level backup only mailboxes.

 To add the full contents of already existing backups to the catalog, you can start the full cataloging manually when appropriate.